yangli-ai/Python.jl/README.md

 2. __Python REPL__: type `Ctrl+)` in empty `julia>` to enter Python REPL, and input any Python codes as you do in in Python command-line interface.
 You can switch back to Julia REPL by `backspace`.

 3. __Transfer data between two REPL__: In Julia REPL, you can use `@pyput a b` to put variables a and b into Python backend, and use `@pyget c d` to get variables c and d from Python.
-In Python REPL, `@jlget e f` can be used to get variables e and f from Julia backend, and `@jlput g h` to transfer variables g and h from Python REPL to Julia.
 Please note that introducing new variables will overwrite existed variables with the same names.
+In Python REPL, `$a+100` will use variable a in Julia.

 4. __Plotting__: After `using Python` initializes, Python codes `from matplotlib.pylab import *` and `import matplotlib.pyplot as plt` have been executed in Python backend,so you can plot with typing`plot(randn(100))`.
 Plotting functionalities are only based on PyCall.jl, independent of PyPlot.jl, and  let you plot freely as in IPython.
 Python.jl works well with Qt5, and maybe need `show()` function to display plotting window for unknown reason.